 LTD benefits are 65% of the salary of the first $40,000, 50% of the next

-$40,000, and 40% of the remainder of your
+$40,000, and 40% of the remainder of your gross salary, as reported to

-their pension as well as local and BCTF fees.
+well as local and BCTF fees.

 Yes, plan members must attend medical or vocational

-assessments requested or

-determine how to manage your claim, return-to-work
+assessments assist CL to determine how to manage your claim, return-to-work

 process, ability to perform gainful employment, etc.

-How do I dispute GWL’s decision to
+How do I dispute CL’s decision to deny/terminate my

-In the event a
+In the event a claimant disputes the decision of the

-administrator regarding the medical acceptability of a claim, the dispute shall be finally and conclusively
+acceptability of a claim, the dispute shall be finally and conclusively

 determined by a Medical Review Committee.
-The
+The Medical Review Committee shall be

-by the claimant, one by the Income Security Committee, and a third agreed to by the first two.
+Security Committee, and a third agreed to by the first two.
 The third physician

 shall act as a chairperson of the committee.